Coppicing: Practice

 Another, more complicated system is called compound coppice.
 Here some of the standards would be left, some harvested.
 Some of the coppice would be allowed to grow into new standards and some regenerated coppice would be there.
 Thus there would be three age classes.
 Coppiced hardwoods were used extensively in carriage and shipbuilding, and they are still sometimes grown for making wooden buildings and furniture.

+Compound coppice is a term used for when two or more different species are grown in the same cant and cut on different cycles.
+Example: Hazel-ash coppice with hazel cut at 7 years and ash in the same area cut at 21 years (every third cut, all stools in the cant are cut).
+But note that under coppice with standards (for instance oak standards over hazel) the oak was cut under a much longer cycle.
+With hazel-ash under oak standards you now have 3 cycles superimposed.
+However, a range of ages of standards was managed-for to allow for continuity of oak production for timber (shipbuilding especially) and this was sometimes legislated for.
+It is commonly written that there should be 12 standards per acre.
+BUT this '12 per acre' includes (as an average over the whole wood) maybe 1 mature oak per acre, a couple of young standards and several waivers with a larger number of seedlings/saplings whose genesis was sporadic and occurred when oak mast years coincided with coppice cuts - planting being relatively rare until perhaps the 16th century.
+Coppice can be complicated, which is likely why large areas of one species (hazel, sweet chestnut) with no standards is called 'simple coppice'.

+Waivers: (also 'wavers') Young oak trees (older than seedlings or saplings) that may become standards in due turn.
+Or may be cut before becoming standards.
+If you can get both hands around it at breast height but cannot get 4 Sussex fence rails out of the first 10’, it is a waiver.

 Withies for wicker-work are grown in coppices of various willow species, principally osier.

 In France, sweet chestnut trees are coppiced for use as canes and bâtons for the martial art Canne de combat (also known as Bâton français).

 Some Eucalyptus species are coppiced in a number of countries, including Australia, North America, Uganda, and Sudan.

 The Sal tree is coppiced in India, and the Moringa oleifera tree is coppiced in many countries, including India.

 Sometimes former coppice is converted to high-forest woodland by the practice of singling.
 All but one of the regrowing stems are cut, leaving the remaining one to grow as if it were a maiden (uncut) tree.

 The boundaries of coppice coups were sometimes marked by cutting certain trees as pollards or stubs.